 New to LA, Arturo’s only goal is to become a famous writer.

 ‘Ask the Dust is the story of Arturo Bandini, a young writer in 1930s Los Angeles who falls hard for the elusive, mocking, unstable Camilla Lopez, a Mexican waitress.
 Struggling to survive, he perseveres until; at last, his first novel is published.
-But the bright light of success is extinguished when Camilla has a nervous breakdown and disappears . . . and Bandini forever rejects the writer’s life he fought so hard to attain.’ – Goodreads
+But the bright lights of success are extinguished when Camilla has a nervous breakdown and disappears . . . and Bandini forever rejects the writer’s life he fought so hard to attain.’ – Goodreads

 Despite being written as part of a series, Ask the Dust is also enjoyed as a stand-alone book, as there are no lingering references to the earlier episodes.

 Now considered a Classic of American Literature and, in addition to its critical acclaim, Ask the Dust is a bestseller throughout the US and Europe.
 But what is it that makes this book so well received in our modern-era compared to its first release, back in 1939?
 Why have the originally poor reviews and understandings of this book transpired into much more colourful praise?

 Well, the simple answer to this question is… Charles Bukowski.

 Bukowski claims to have picked the book up at his local LA library and having read it, he became inspired later in life when he did finally decide to write..

 In 1970 Black Sparrow Press reprinted Ask the Dust, along with a foreword written by the ever increasingly popular, Charles Bukowski.